How Secure Are Chip-And-PIN Cards, Anyway?

 Chip-and-PIN refers to a fraud detection method which uses tokenization technology to transmit one-time-use encrypted information in place of cardholder data, combined with a PIN (Personal Identification Number).
 Because the cardholder’s data is never transmitted, it is much harder for hackers to intercept and steal it.

-Given the rise of mobile and contactless payments, credit cards with chip-and-PIN have all but replaced signing a dotted line for purchases in the European market.
+Credit cards with chip-and-PIN have all but replaced signing a dotted line for purchases in the European market.
 They speed up the payment process considerably.
-They also tend to be more convenient for shoppers.
+They also tend to be more convenient for shoppers, as compared to signature.

 Every standard debit or credit card now issued by a bank comes with a small chip embedded into the front of the card.
 If chip-and-PIN is being used then, the cardholder will be prompted to type in their PIN to complete the transaction after the microchip is inserted into an EMV-enabled card reader.

 If the correct PIN has been entered, the chip-and-PIN machine will read the encrypted information embedded in the card’s microchip.
 If the cardholder’s input does not raise any red flags, the bank will send an approval notification back to the merchant.
-This entire process only takes a few seconds.
+This is accomplished through payment tokenization; the entire process only takes a few seconds.

 How Can Chip-and-PIN Transactions Benefit You?